 Water purification chemicals

 If you know you’re headed to a river where viruses are present, bring along some water purification chemicals, which typically come in tablet form.
-Most tablets need to be added to water a few hours before drinking, so you’ll need a system for figuring out which water containers have been treated and ready to drink.
+Most tablets need to be added to water a few hours before drinking.
+So, you’ll need a system for figuring out which water containers have been treated and ready to drink.
 We use short cam straps of different colors on the water jug handles to indicate whether the water is safe or unsafe.

 Here are a few water purifiers that remove viruses (this list doesn’t include purifiers, including iodine, that don’t eliminate cryptosporidia):